Swapnil-Thavare/AI-Mock-Interview-Platform/README.md

 ### 4. Frontend setup

-In a separate terminal, install dependencies and run the Vite dev server.
+In a separate terminal, install dependencies and run the Vite dev server:

 ```bash
 cd ../frontend